Rhyndaston, Tasmania

 Rhyndaston is a rural locality in the local government area (LGA) of Southern Midlands in the Central LGA region of Tasmania.
 The locality is about 25 km south of the town of Oatlands.
-The 2016 census recorded a population of 71 for the state suburb of Rhyndaston.
+The 2021 census recorded a population of 73 for the state suburb of Rhyndaston.

 History

 Rhyndaston was gazetted as a locality in 1974.

-Originally named Flat Top Hill, it was changed to Rhyndaston when a railway tunnel was built through the hill.
-It is believed to be a Welsh term for “mouth of the hole”, and was conferred by Charles Meredith, the Colonial Treasurer.
+Originally named Flat Top Hill, it was renamed to Rhyndaston when a railway tunnel was built through the hill.
+It is believed to be a Welsh term for "mouth of the hole", and was conferred by Charles Meredith, the Colonial Treasurer.

 Geography

 Most of the boundaries are survey lines.

 Road infrastructure

 Route C313 (Rhyndaston Road) runs through from north to south.